-14 On-The-Go Toddler Snacks that are easy, healthy and yummy!
-If you have a toddler and need some snack ideas, look no further.
-These 14 snack boxes will keep you inspired for weeks.
+14 On-The-Go Healthy Snacks for Kids + Toddlers that are easy, healthy and yummy!
+If you have a kid or toddler and need some snack ideas – look no further.
+These 14 easy-to-make snack boxes will keep you inspired for weeks.

-I tend to have 2 methods for packing snacks for my toddler.
+I tend to have 2 methods for packing snacks healthy snacks for my kids.

 Let’s just say that method 2 is a lot easier to carry around in my purse then an entire tote of snacks;)

 Reasons to love these on-the-go healthy snacks for kids and toddlers:

 - will give kids energy

 - contain both homemade and store bought foods

 - great for both toddlers and kids

 - can pack several days worth of snacks all in one go